Big Fish (musical): Plot

-The curtain rises in Alabama on Edward Bloom, who is skipping rocks on the river.
-His son, Will, who is about to get married, comes to ask Edward not to make a toast or tell any of his crazy stories at the wedding.
-Edward cannot understand why Will feels this way, but assures Will that he will oblige.
+In Alabama, Edward Bloom and his son, Will, discuss Will's impending wedding.
 Entering a flashback to when Will was a child, Edward tells him a story.
 Edward is walking down the river when he meets a man trying to catch fish to no avail.
-So Edward teaches him that the proper way to catch fish is by doing the "Alabama Stomp", saying, "If you give a man a fish, you feed him for a day.
-Teach a man to fish, you feed him for a lifetime.
-Teach a man the Alabama Stomp, you feed his soul!"
-The entire company joins them, and they catch many, many fish.
-At the very end of the song, a giant fish jumps out of the water into the fisherman's arms ("Be the Hero").
+So Edward teaches him the proper way to catch fish ("Be the Hero").
 When he finishes his story, Edward's wife, Sandra, tells them it's time for Will to go to bed.
-Edward refuses behind her back and tells Will another story of a witch that Edward met as a teenager, who showed Edward and his high school enemy, Don Price, how they would die ("The Witch").
+Edward refuses behind her back and tells Will another story of a witch that Edward met as a teenager ("The Witch").